Stephan Lichtsteiner

-Stephan Lichtsteiner (/de-CH/; born 16 January 1984) is a Swiss former professional footballer.
-He is the head coach of Swiss club FC Wettswil-Bonstetten.
-An attacking right-back or wing-back, he was known for his energetic runs down the right wing, as well as his stamina and athleticism, which earned him the nicknames "Forrest Gump" and "The Swiss Express".
+Stephan Lichtsteiner (/de-CH/; born 16 January 1984) is a Swiss football manager and former professional footballer.
+He was most recently the head coach of Swiss Super League club FC Basel.
+An attacking right-back or wing-back during his playing career, he was known for his energetic runs down the right wing, as well as his stamina and athleticism, which earned him the nicknames "Forrest Gump" and "The Swiss Express".

 He began his professional career with Grasshopper, winning a league title in 2002–03, and moved to Lille in 2005, helping the French club to Champions League qualification in his first season with the team.
 In 2008, he joined Italian club Lazio, and won both the Coppa Italia and Supercoppa Italiana the following year.
 In 2011, he signed for Juventus for a fee of €10 million.
 He played 257 total games for the Turin side over seven years and won 14 trophies, including the Serie A title in each of his seasons with the team.
 In the summer of 2018, he was signed by Premier League side Arsenal, where he spent a season before moving to German club Augsburg the following summer.
-Lichtsteiner announced his retirement from football after a season at the club.
+Lichtsteiner announced his retirement from football after one season at the club.

 A full international from 2006 to 2019, Lichtsteiner earned 108 caps for Switzerland, making him their third most-capped player of all time.
 He represented his country at two UEFA European Championships and three FIFA World Cups.
 In 2015, he was named Swiss Footballer of the Year.